 NME 3010 / 4 credits / Special topic (offered irregularly)

 Students collaborate with students in other cultures, using the Internet to produce videos on subjects of mutual interest.
 Because the focus is on developing a cross-cultural dialogue, basic video production experience is expected.
 Before moving to video, the two groups collaboratively write fiction.
 During the semester, they meet in video conferences with their peers abroad to discuss their productions.
 Previous semesters have included collaborations with students at universities in Belarus, Turkey, Mexico, Germany, and Lithuania.
-Offered as TFI 3010 for film majors.
+Also offered as CIN 3011, MSA 3010, and TFI 3010.

 Prerequisite: Permission of instructor

 Internet as Public Art

 NME 3040 / 4 credits / Alternate years

 A growing dialogue surrounding Internet art echoes the rhetoric of community-oriented art practices and public art movements of the past.
 Topics include an introduction to the history of public art; current Internet art practice and theory; how networks can serve physical situations or communities, rather than being a purely screen-based phenomenon; policies that are shaping the functionality of the Internet; and new artistic possibilities that arise as ubiquitous computing integrates with public space.
 Offered as VIS 3040 for visual arts majors.

 NME 3050 / 4 credits / Fall

 A hands-on examination of what it means to live in an information age.
 Students learn to make sense—and sometimes, new meaning—of data through creative visualizations.
 The course considers audience together with the politics of information and the persuasion of the visual.